Data Engineer

 Required experience

-• You have 1-4 years of experience as a Data Engineer
+• You have a minimum of 2 years working experience as a (Cloud) Data Engineer.

-• You have experience with analytical work environments similar to those that can be set up on AWS, Azure and Google Cloud
+• You have experience with AWS, Azure and/or Google Cloud Platform.

 What else?

-• You are fluent in the English language, both verbally and in writing
+• You are able to communicate in English, both verbally and in writing

 • Our 'working at' page gives you positive energy